Pan-Canadian-Genome-Library/molecular-data-submission-workflow/docs/testing.md

     --token "test_token_here"
 ```

-**Expected Terminal Output**: Upon successful completion, you will see a comprehensive summary box:
+**Expected Terminal Output**: Upon successful completion, you will see a comprehensive summary box with mixed SUCCESS/FAILED:

 ```
 ╔══════════════════════════════════════════════════════════════════════════════════╗